-As a part of project "Shatam", the Sanskrit language based games created by iSeek, will be presented as a talk under "Sanskrit Pedagogy, संस्कृतशिक्षाशास्त्रम्" section at “19th World Sanskrit Conference”, scheduled to be held in Kathmandu, Nepal in June 26-30, 2025.
-The team is working on a paper to appear as a part of the conference proceedings.
+Project "Shatam", the Sanskrit language based games created by iSeek, will be presented as a talk entitled "Digital game-based learning for Sanskrit" under "Sanskrit Pedagogy, संस्कृतशिक्षाशास्त्रम्" section at “19th World Sanskrit Conference”, scheduled to be held in Kathmandu, Nepal in June 26-30, 2025.
+The accompanying paper is shared here.

 From Mar 2025, our Sanskrit language based games, created by iSeek, are part of Project "Shatam".
 This project aims to create 100 games related to this classical language.
 It is published by Samskrita Bharati Canada chapter under the leadership of Shri Harsh Thakkar.